How Gremlin's Finance Team Finally Trusts Their Own Revenue Numbers with Zenskar

 Implementation

 Gremlin's data migration was substantial.
-Close to a thousand contracts spanning FY23 through active deals need to be moved over to Zenskar.
+Close to a thousand contracts and active deals needed to be moved to Zenskar.

-The Zenskar implementation team handled the migration end-to-end: customer data, product catalog, bulk contract import, Xero integration, Avalara setup for US tax, and a revenue rule library that finally split subscription and services revenue into separate GL accounts mapped cleanly through to Xero.
-Maddie's job was to test, validate, and sign off.
-That was it.
+The Zenskar implementation team handled the migration end-to-end: customer data, product catalog, bulk contract import, Xero integration, Avalara setup for US tax, and a revenue rule library that split subscription and services revenue into separate GL accounts mapped cleanly through to Xero.
+The Gremlin team's role was to test, validate, and sign off.

 More complex contracts required restructuring.